 Early Notables of the Gwinan family (pre 1700)

-courtier and politician who held the Gwydir estate...
-Another 149 words (11 lines of text) are included under the topic Early Gwinan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Gwinan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gwinan family to Ireland

 Some of the Gwinan family moved to Ireland, but this topic is not covered in this excerpt.

 Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gwinan family

 Many Welsh joined the great migrations to North America in the late 1800s and early 1900s.
 Like their Scottish and Irish neighbors, many Welsh families left their homeland hoping to find hope and prosperity in a land that the English did not exercise a tight rule over.
 Those Welsh immigrants that successfully traveled to North America went on to make significant contributions to the rapid development of both Canada and the United States in terms of the settling of land and the establishment of industry.
 They also added to the rich cultural heritage of both countries.
 An examination into the immigration and passenger lists has discovered a number of people bearing the name Gwinan: Thomas Wynne and his wife Catherine settled in Plymouth in 1620; the same year as the "Mayflower"; Ed Winn settled in North Carolina in 1701.